applesaft/Artificial-Pollination-System/README.md

 ## Remarks
 This is the **public-facing repository** for the Hybrid Artificial Pollination System project.

-Active development, including the research proposal, seminar paper drafts and algorithm implementations is maintained in a **private development repository** (`Sustainable-Artificial-Pollination-System-Dev`).
+Active development, including the research proposal, seminar paper drafts and algorithm implementations is maintained in a **private development repository** (`Artificial-Pollination-System-Dev`).
 That repository is kept private for academic integrity reasons.

 Once the seminar is complete, further material will be migrated here.